Streaming (DSPs)

 Every signal.
 Every day.
 One company, independent, unacquired.

 Every artist in your catalogue, cross-referenced daily against 1,200 signals.
-Fraud flagged before it corrupts reporting.
-Breakouts surfaced before competitors notice.
-Territory intent measured, not guessed.
+Fraud flagged before it corrupts your reporting.
+Breakouts surfaced before a rival's offer lands.
+Territory demand measured, not guessed.
 Decisions you can defend in a meeting.

 A 207-million-track reference catalogue, cross-referenced with chart, streaming, and rights data.
 Establish the writer, the plays, the listeners, and the gap.
 Produce the evidence pack.
 File the claim.
 Settle in days rather than years.